pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * You might find what you are looking for [over there,in that shop].
 * I have found this method quite useful.
 * I have found a bug crawling on the kitchen counter top!
+* Have you found out the reason why it failed?
+* Did you find out why she called?

 ---